ucdavisdatalab/workshop_python_basics/chapters/02_pandas-basics.md

 (detecting-missing-values)=
 ### Detecting Missing Values

-To detect missing values, Pandas provides two complementary methods: `isna` and `notna`.
+To detect missing values, Pandas provides two complementary methods: `.isna` and `.notna`.

-We can see information about missing values with the `count` method on
+We can see information about missing values with the `.count` method on
 DataFrames:

 ```{code-cell}